What Is Domestic Violence?

 My Training in Domestic Violence and Batterer's Intervention Counseling

-I have been trained by Human Options (Orange County California - OC CA) in Domestic Violence Counseling (DV), and the Relationship Training Institute (San Diego, California - SD CA) in Batterers Intervention Counseling and Anger Management Counseling.
-David Wexler of Relationship Training Institute created the model of intervention used by Police Departments around the United States.
+I have been trained by Human Options (Orange County California - OC CA) in Domestic Violence Counseling (DV), and the Relationship Training Institute (San Diego, California - SD CA) in their very specialized STOP Program which teaches Batterers' Intervention Counseling and Anger Management Counseling.
+David Wexler, LMFT of Relationship Training Institute created the STOP model of intervention used by Police Departments around the United States.
 Did you know that marital rape was not acknowledged, let alone illegal, until 1986?

-David Wexler, in "When Good Men Behave Badly" introduced the world to the cracked mirror theory used in batterers intervention counseling.
+David Wexler, LMFT, in "When Good Men Behave Badly" introduced the world to the cracked mirror theory which is the basis of the STOP Program used in batterers intervention counseling.
 When the abuser does not see, reflected on the face of their love object, the emotion they wanted/expected, then anger, rage and/or violence emerges.
+The STOP Program teaches the abuser how to STOP this process of thinking which can end in physically abusive rage.

 There Are Two Types of Rage Outbursts: